mfaani/mfaani/content/posts/interviewing/trees/tree basics/index.md

 I was confusing the two traversals and lost a tremendous amount of time, hence this blog post.

 ## Acknowledgements
-Shout out to [Josh Caswell](https://github.com/woolsweater) and [Tim Vermeulen](https://github.com/timvermeulen) for answering some of my questions.
+Shout out to [Josh Caswell](https://github.com/woolsweater) and [Tim Vermeulen](https://github.com/timvermeulen) for answering my questions so I was able to put this post together.